|

 below the level as found in the United States, while nations with

-proportional elections that also elect a president remain close
+proportional elections that also elect a president show the tendency to remain above that level.

 In the graph below, various well-known democracies are placed according